Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • $600–$800 per month

-The total monthly cost of owning a lab when you consider all the factors would be at least a few hundred dollars.
-It can be dependent on how often you replace toys and food, if they have required medications and vet visits, or if you get pet insurance.
-Many times, there are factors that pop up over time.
-You might notice your lab needs more regular nail trimming or they really enjoy ripping toys apart that need consistent replacing.
+When you consider all the factors, the total monthly cost of owning a Lab is at least a few hundred dollars.
+It depends on how often you replace toys and food, if they require medications and vet visits, or if you get pet insurance.
+Many times, some factors pop up over time.
+You might notice your Lab needs more regular nail trimming, or they enjoy ripping toys apart that need consistent replacing.

-Of course, replenishing dog food will occur at least a couple of times every month which can add up.
-This can be on the higher end if your pup has monthly medications.
+Of course, replenishing dog food will occur at least a couple of times every month, which can add up.
+The monthly cost can be on the higher end if your pup requires medications.

 Additional Costs to Factor In

 There are additional costs that you might not think of when you are looking to get a Labrador Retriever puppy.
-For example, if you plan on taking regular vacations and don’t plan to bring your dog, you will need to hire a pet sitter which can range from $20/hour all the way up to $200 for a week.
-If you prefer to fly with your dog, it’s very expensive to bring animals on a plane.
+For example, if you plan on taking regular vacations and don’t plan on bringing your dog, you will need to hire a pet sitter, which can range from $20/hour to $200/week.
+If you prefer to fly with your dog, you’ll pay more than a standard ticket.

-The costs can include your dog getting sick can be expensive depending on the severity of the illness.
+The costs can also include your dog getting sick, which can be expensive depending on the severity of the illness.
 If your dog swallows a toy or eats something that makes them sick, they might need emergency care.
-You should also factor things in like an increased need for training in your dog, as it can be an additional regular cost.
+You should also factor in the training costs if you use a professional.

 Owning a Labrador Retriever on a Budget

-There are certain things you can do to keep costs at a minimum when you own a Labrador Retriever.
-For example, when you are looking to purchase pet insurance, go for the basic plan rather than adding on unnecessary coverage.
-You can buy long-lasting toys that are meant to stand up to dog chewing and try spoiling them a little less than you might want to.
-In terms of dog food, you might be inclined to reach for the fancy food, but sometimes the generic brands work just as well!
-There are different cost cuts you can take without compromising the care of your furry friend.
+It’s not difficult to keep costs at a minimum when you own a Labrador Retriever.
+For example, when purchasing pet insurance, go for the basic plan rather than adding on unnecessary coverage.
+You can buy long-lasting toys meant to stand up to dog chewing and try spoiling them a little less than you might want.
+Regarding dog food, you shouldn’t buy the cheapest brand, but you can find high-quality formulas within your budget.
+You can save money on food and supplies by using coupons, buying in bulk, and signing up for monthly shipments.

 woman buying dog food